 College Code: EC

 The College of Engineering and Computing delivers a transformative learning experience to its students by integrating engineering and technology with other areas of scholarship.
 We produce visionary stewards of society who are prepared to discover solutions to complex global challenges and make the world safer, cleaner, and more prosperous.
-A faculty of engaged educators lead high-impact research in critical areas, including sustainability, big data, cybersecurity, robotics, artificial intelligence and machine learning, Next-G and wireless communication, and healthcare technology.
+A faculty of engaged educators lead high-impact research in critical areas, including sustainability, statistics and big data, cybersecurity, robotics, artificial intelligence and machine learning, Next-G and wireless communication, and healthcare technology.
 These existing and emerging areas of expertise span departmental and disciplinary boundaries and reflect the breadth of the scholarly activities of our faculty and students.

 The College of Engineering and Computing prepares students to solve complex, multidisciplinary, global challenges by leveraging innovative learning tools, the inventive capacity of our region, and Mason's global presence.
 The faculty and administration support the needs of the 21st century learner by providing multiple paths to success, a diverse and inclusive academic community, and real-time integration of new data and technology in the classroom.